 Having a System Makes Potty Training Easier

-Every parent knows that the potty training process is not something you can approach blindly or with the expectation that your child will be toilet trained in a week.
-Potty training involves having a system in place before you begin that includes finding the right tools, researching information on the topic, obtaining support from family and friends, and being prepared as a parent to hang in there for the eight to ten months it will most likely take.
+Every parent hopes for fast potty training.
+But most also realize that the potty training process isn’t something to approach without prior planning — or with the expectation that their child will be toilet trained in a week.
+Potty training involves having a system in place before you begin that includes finding the right tools, researching information on the topic, obtaining support from family and friends, and being prepared as a parent to hang in there since it won’t happen overnight.

 “When my kids expressed interest and showed readiness skills like sitting on the potty and wanting to wear Big Kid underwear, I went to friends who had recently toilet trained their children for advice,” said Julie.
 “They helped me realize there were steps I needed to take to prepare myself and my kids to potty train, and their understanding and support really meant a lot.”